kyleobrien/Union/README.md

 -   Indicate bugs with strong emphasis, using double asteriks or double underscores.
 -   Indicate issues (problems or observations that requires more investigation) with emphasis, using a single asterik or single underscore.
 -   Include a parenthesis wrapped timestamp when noting bugs and issues.
 This helps put the item in context within the testing session.
 See the [template](.//template.md) for examples.
 -   Link issues that are filed in a big tracker with a reference-style link.
-This keeos the notes clean and readable.
+This keeps the notes clean and readable.

 ## Miscellaneous